 Tools for automated performance tests always have existed, from the old WinRunner to modern toolsets that can simulate global user interaction across tens of thousands of users.
 What is changing is how sophisticated automated performance tests are becoming and how they are being integrated in a Continuous Delivery model.

-Automation in NFT
+Test Automation in NFT

 Automated testing of functional requirements is common, but it is rare in the NFT world.
 The challenge that most companies face is the difficulty of automation in NFT.
 More often than not, automating the entire process of NFT is usually left out of the scope of CI/CD.
 The reason is usually the complexity and width of large-scale NFT.
 At some point, the test scenario becomes so heavy that the only way forward is to run the tests manually.

-QA teams have been advocating for NFT to be performed using automation tools to test the ‘system/application’ under different scenarios.
+QA teams have been advocating for Non-Functional Testing to be performed using automation tools to test the ‘system/application’ under different scenarios.
 The aim is to be able to equate the tests to real-world scenario.
 For example, increasing the load on all the CPU cores on which the application is running and checking the performance of the application under such a scenario.
 To facilitate a real end-to-end automation, including non-functional testing, teams need to focus on developing specific point solutions to avoid manual interventions.

 In an environment where tests are rerun frequently, QA automation can be a reasonable investment.
 Often used as part of a continuous integration process, as well as an agile software development approach, test automation can help test the whole product at every iteration, with minimum effort and quick turn-around time.
 And as the trend continues to gain wider adoption, according to a survey, 86 percent of companies have the intent to apply automation in their testing processes.